metta-systems/libsss/doc/spec.md

 M size is in multiples of 16 between 48 and 1088 bytes.

-#### 3.2.7 MESSAGE internal format

-Integers are in network (big-endian) order.
-All numbers are unsigned.

-After decrypting, we will have a plaintext payload block that will consist of:
- * A packet header, consisting of:
-   * Flags
-     * Sizes of optional packet header fields
-     * Optimistic ACK entropy bit
-     * Last FEC group packet bit
-   * Protocol version number (variable size)
-   * Packet sequence number (variable size)
-   * FEC group number (optional?)
-   * Packet ACKs?
- * One or more tagged frames (see 5.1)
- * Zero-padding.
-This padding produces a total message length that is a multiple of 16 bytes, at least 16 bytes and at most 1088 bytes.

-#### 3.2.8 Packet header format

 ## 4 Channel Protocol

 Channel protocol provides independently encrypted packetization for streams of data.
 Channel protocol multiplexes streams, provides packet acknowledgement, controls congestion and provides